stimms/Blog/blog/source/_posts/elasticsearch.md

 select * from table_to_search where search_column like '%' + @searchTerm + '%'

 This is a very inefficient way to search but when we benchmarked it the performance was well within our requirements even on data sets 5x the size of our current DB.
 A problem with this sort of search is that it requires that people be very precise with their search.
-So if the column being searched contains â€œI like to shop at the duty free shopâ€ and they search for â€œduty-freeâ€ then they're not going to get the results for which they're looking.
+So if the column being searched contains "I like to shop at the duty free shop" and they search for "duty-free" then they're not going to get the results for which they're looking.
 It is also very difficult to scale this over a large number of search columns you have to keep updating the query.

 Lucene is an Apache project to provide a real search engine.
-It has support for everything you would expect in a search engine: stemming, synonyms, ranking,â€¦ It is, however, a bit of a pain tointegratewith your existing application.
+It has support for everything you would expect in a search engine: stemming, synonyms, ranking,"¦ It is, however, a bit of a pain tointegratewith your existing application.
 That's why I like [Elasticsearch](http://www.elasticsearch.org/) so much.
 It is an HTTP front end for Lucene.

 I like having it as a search appliance on projects because it is just somewhere I can dump documents to be indexed for future search even if I don't plan on searching the data right away.